Package 'gsAnalysis'

 Named paths to result directories, see description.

-Which one column to read in as score.
+Which column(s) to read in as assays of the output.

 Which columns define an intron.